2021 Immunity Superfoods List

 5. Pumpkin Seeds for Zinc

 Pumpkin seeds are one of the best plant sources of zinc.
 I use them in morning mueslis and on top of many lunch and dinner dishes.
-They also make a healthy and satisfying snack food.
+They also make a nutritious and satisfying snack food.

-Always get raw and organic pumpkin seeds for the most health benefits and nutrients.
+Always get raw and organic pumpkin seeds for the most benefits and nutrients.
 I like these big tasty green Styrian seeds grown in Oregon.
 Caution — they can be addictive.

 6. Brazil Nuts for Selenium